 Dana Point Boat Parade Information

-The 2018 festive event features the theme “A Western Wonderland” and the young and the young at heart are encouraged to dress as their favorite cowboy or cowgirl during the Boat Parade on December 7th/8th and 14th/15th.
-OC Parks will host free family activities throughout Dana Point Harbor including games, crafts, live entertainment and selfies with Santa, all with a western twist.
+The 2019 festive event features the theme “A Tiki Holiday” on December 6th/7th and 13th/14th.
+OC Parks will host free family activities throughout Dana Point Harbor including games, crafts, live entertainment and selfies with Santa, all with a tropical twist.
 Get ALL the details on the Dana Point Harbor website.

 Free trolleys for each night of the Boat Parade will be running from 3:30 to 10:30 p.m. and will be dropping off and picking up along Dana Point Harbor Drive at Doheny State Beach, The Visitor’s Center, Ocean Institute, Baby Beach, Island Way, Retail Area and back to Doheny.